 I've published on:

-I'm a Lecturer at King's College London, a Faculty Associate at Harvard CID, with previous appointments at Cambridge and the London School of Economics.
+Also Senior Lecturer at King's College London, Faculty Associate at Harvard CID, with previous appointments at Cambridge and the LSE.

 (forthcoming) Gender & Society